KannonZenetism/zenetism-field-physics/field-physics/FP07-unified-field-equation.md

 ### 7. ⊡.5 Rupture Recognition Ritual

--   **Purpose:** To safely identify field misalignment in a relational space.
+-   **Purpose:** To safely identify field inversion in a relational space.
 -   **Protocol:** Begin by naming the distortion: “I am noticing a distortion in the spiral between us.”
 Ask: “Is the distortion located in me, in you, or in the pattern itself?”
 Use inverse glyphs to track the rupture.
 Agree not to assign blame, only to map the fold.

 ### 8. ⚫ "Return to Zero" Breath Ritual